 They will enjoy learning, regard history as fun and want more challenges and success.
 They will have a mindset that accepts that tentative conclusions are the norm and inspire pupils’ curiosity to know more about the past.
 Teaching should equip pupils to ask perceptive questions, think critically, weigh evidence, sift arguments, and develop perspective and judgement.
 History helps pupils to understand the complexity of people’s lives, the process of change, the diversity of societies and relationships between different groups.
 They will confidently carry out their own historical investigations.
 They will have memories for life from visitors, visits and rich experiences.
 They will have a sense of social responsibility, respect for diversity and a willingness to engage with sensitive and controversial issues.
 It also helps children gain a sense of their own identity within a social, political, cultural and economic background.
 They will feel prepared for the next stage of their history education and part of their adult life.
 They will feel proud of themselves, their communities and their place.

 Our History curriculum includes termly topics for all children from Year 1 to Year 6.
 We aim to offer a high-quality history education that will help pupils gain a coherent knowledge and understanding of Britain’s past and that of the wider world.
-Because of this, we feel it is important for the subject to be taught discretely as well as incorporated within other curriculum subjects such as English and Art.
+All topics begin with the 'hook' of high quality stories or literature.
+This is then used to promote a natural curiosity to the topic being covered.